 Model portfolios typically include mutual funds and exchange-traded funds (ETFs) across a broad set of equity, fixed income and alternative asset classes.
 In some cases the firm may use individual fixed-income securities and private placement funds, or use options strategies.

-Savant Wealth Management bases its fee structure on the services provided.
+The firm bases its fee structure on the services provided.
 Note that in addition to the fees clients pay to the firm, clients may also have to cover third-party fees, such as third-party advisory fees or other investment-related costs.

 The firm also lays out separate fee schedules for its multitude of other services, including estate planning and wealth transfer; tax advisory and preparation; business succession planning; and medical practice accounting and business advisory services, among others.
 For more information on the firm’s full list of fees, consult the firm’s brochure.

-Savant Wealth Management has offices in the following locations:
+The firm has offices in the following locations:

 Savant Wealth Management could be a good choice for you if you want independent, fee-only financial advice and investment management brought to you by a dedicated team with an evidence-based focus.